austinyi/austinyi.github.io/_pages/publications.md

 author_profile: true
 ---

 The following are notes I have personally studied during my military service (Jul.
-2018 ~ ).
+2018 ~ Jun.
+2020).
 I am working hard and having fun strengthening my mathematical background these days.
 The purpose of writing up these notes is primarily to use as a reference for myself.